Keeriiim/Vagrant/Linux.md

 <img width="491" alt="image" src="https://github.com/Keeriiim/Vagrant/assets/117115289/95c85cd6-06df-45d5-8ab1-2de7729e1cd5">

 ## Filetypes & Permissions
 There are in total 10 characters that can be assigned a value.
-First if the filetype, the rest are permissions.
+First is the filetype, the rest are permissions for the specific directory/file/etc.
 - Type ls -l to see filetype in current directory
 ![image](https://github.com/Keeriiim/Vagrant/assets/117115289/f27ea53c-60b2-4d89-bde3-76e4ad309611)
 - lrwxrwxrwx, The first letter 'l' represents the filetype
 <img width="647" alt="image" src="https://github.com/Keeriiim/Vagrant/assets/117115289/dd55fed5-2ef2-4c62-8e86-cdae0c44180a">

-- The next 3 rwx means the user can read, write and execute commands
+- The next 3 rwx means the user (root), can read, write and execute commands
-- The next 3 means the user group user can read, write and execute commands
+- The next 3 means the user group user (root) can read, write and execute commands
 - The next 3 means other users can read, write and execute commands
 ![image](https://github.com/Keeriiim/Vagrant/assets/117115289/b77d931f-aa01-4e62-af72-7ea7825f6726)